imotov/meetup-datasets/boston-crime/README.txt

 To load this dataset into Elasticsearch v5.4 use the following command line:

-cat crime.csv | ../../logstash-5.4.2/bin/logstash -f logstash.conf | more
+cat crime.csv | ../../logstash-5.4.2/bin/logstash -f logstash.conf